 These are scheduled by appointment only.
 At least once a year your pet needs a physical examination and wellness evaluation.
 This will include a full physical exam, diagnostics and medications, if needed.
 Our veterinarians check the overall health of your pet from head to tail.

-All vaccine, wellness and new patient appointments are scheduled for 40 minutes.
-This time allows our doctors and staff to become acquainted with the patient’s personality, general health, gather a complete history and perform a complete physical examination.
+During your vaccine, wellness or new patient appointments, our doctors and staff become acquainted with the patient’s personality, general health, gather a complete history and perform a complete physical examination.
 We also like to get to know the client and their expectations.

 - Existing patients should arrive 10 minutes before the scheduled appointment to allow time for check-in.